 The first statement uses five of the 10 overused words and falls flat.
 The second does a much better job of painting the job seeker within the context of skills and experience without going overboard on most-used jargon and buzzwords.

-It’s better to be specific, and buzzwords are vague.
+It’s better to be specific

 If your LinkedIn profile and resume are riddled with these buzzwords, then it is possible that you do need to take a new approach.
 The most effective resume or career profile will demonstrate how you are creative rather than simply stating it.
 Instead of telling about a "creative problem-solving approach," describe what you did that was creative and how it solved the problem.